Dr Susan Johnston

 Research summary

-I am a Senior Lecturer and research group leader at the Institute of Evolutionary Biology at the University of Edinburgh.
+I am a Senior Lecturer and research group leader at the Institute of Ecology and Evolution at the University of Edinburgh.
 My team uses genomics to understand selection and evolution in wild and domesticated populations.
 We answer questions on the evolution of sexually-selected traits, immune responses, and meiotic recombination rates in various vertebrates, including passerine birds, wild and domestic mammals, and salmonid fishes.

 Current research interests